IlariaCeriani/learning-path/README.md

 # Recipes website built with html and css only
 ## What is this?

 It's the first project I worked on.
+I followed a Freecodecamp tutorial, but I made it my own.

 ## Which language did I use?